-The Italian Wine Maestro Program is an entry-level course dedicated to the world of Italian wine and its native grapes.
+The Italian Wine Maestro Program is an intermediate-level course dedicated to the world of Italian wine and its native grapes.
 The course is aimed at wine professionals with some background in wine and viticulture, but without any previous specific training in Italian wine.
 It is also open to wine enthusiasts with an interest in Italian wine culture and its rich grape biodiversity.
 The course follows a grape by grape approach to understanding Italian wine.
 The course comprises 24 hours of classroom teaching and wine-tasting divided into 8 three-hour sessions held on a weekly basis.
 At the end of the course students will sit a final exam consisting of a test with 50 multiple choice questions and a blind tasting of two wines.
 Italian Wine Unplugged Grape by Grape (by Stevie Kim et al., Positive Press, 2017) is the core text of the Italian Wine Maestro course.

 In February 2017 Michaela Morris Italian wine expert, educator, and one of the contributor to the book, ran the pilot edition of the Italian Wine Maestro in Vancouver, Canada.
 Here are some photographs!

 Stay tuned for the launch of the Italian Wine Maestro Program worldwide soon!

 Expressions of interest about the Italian Wine Maestro program can be addressed at firstname.lastname@example.org

 Instructor for the Pilot course in Vancouver: Michaela Morris